saschwarz/steve-agilitynerd/content/deck-remodeling.rst

 The Bigger Project
 ==================

+So rather than repair the railings I decided to replace them.

 I also decided to remove the set of stairs straight out from the sliding doors.
 It was only used by the dogs for leaping off into the yard.
 It's brick landing area also took a three foot by three foot section out of my lawn.
 The removal of the stairs also simplified the layout/installation of the new railings and reduced the cost of materials too.

 After a fair amount of searching I went with `Timbertech Evolutions Rail <http://timbertech.com/products/evolutions-rail-contemporary>`_ composite railings with stainless steel cables.
 I liked that the top rail was continuous and there are no posts sticking up.